hujhax/austin-improv-wiki/Lifeboat.md

 **Lifeboat** was a one-off *[[Cagematch]]* team.

 ## History
-They on a "Slash of the Talons" Cagematch quarterfinal on 5/23/09.
+They won a "Slash of the Talons" Cagematch quarterfinal on 5/23/09.

 [[Category/Troupes|Category:Troupes]]